 More friends than ever

-The number of friends you can have on your friends list has significantly increased.
-On the PS3, it was capped at 100, while on the PS4 it is 2,000.
-If you are a PSN member already through either Vita or PS3, all your friends will transfer to your PS4 friends list.
+In recent years, the number of friends you can have on your friends list has significantly increased.
+It was capped at 100 on the PlayStation 3, but, thankfully the PS4 allows you to add as many as 2,000.
+If you’re already a PSN member through either the Vita or PS3, all your friends will also transfer to your PS4 friends list automatically.

 Power up controllers